compsoc-edinburgh/website/_posts/2021-10-13-october-egm.md

 - [Make sure you have CompSoc membership.](/join) You cannot run for election without membership.
 - Prepare a speech!
 Up to 2 minutes for the vice president role, and 1 minute for the rep roles.

-There will also be votes for any constitutional amendments, which can be found here: <https://github.com/compsoc-edinburgh/constitution/pulls>.

 See you soon,

 CompSoc <3 You!